Help is a click away.

 The second step is acceptance of our Terms of Participation, which you must acknowledge you have read and understood, and that you accept them.
 Our Terms of Participation can be read by clicking the highlighted text link.
 Please consider them carefully.
 Please read all of the disclosures in the text box as well as the full Terms of Participation by clicking the highlighted text as indicated.
 If you’ve read, understood and accept the terms, check the box, then click the Next button.

 The third and final step is to provide a pre-approval letter from a lender, if you plan to finance your purchase, or a financial statement from a bank if you plan to offer cash.
 You should provide a letter or statement that supports the highest amount you think you might offer.
 If you don't, and you wish to make an offer that is higher than the amount supported by the documentation you provide, you will need to submit new documentation supporting the higher amount.
-When you’ve submitted the documenation, click Register.
+When you’ve submitted the documentation, click Register.

 And you’re ready to participate in the sale, you may now submit offers.